ellessenne/beamertheme-null/README.md

-# `null` - A Beamer theme
+# `null` - A beamer theme

-A beamer theme based on streamlining the default theme.
+A streamlined beamer template based on the default theme.

 This theme is completely black and white, and it uses [Computer Concrete with Concrete Math](https://tug.org/FontCatalogue/computerconcrete/) as fonts of choice.